 Worms (intestinal parasites) occur the whole year round.
 Once off deworming may not be enough to prevent re-infestation.
 Worm eggs are small, they can be blown around, they occur on grass lawns and they hatch every 3 weeks, depending on the time of y

 Nobody likes the thought of creepy-crawlies in their home.
-All animals in the household (dogs and cats) should be treated once a month with a good quality ectoparasite such as Frontline, which will kill ticks and fleas.
-Ticks are the transmitters of
+All animals in the household (dogs and cats) should be treated regularly with a good quality product such as Bravecto, which kills ticks and fleas.
+Ticks are the transmitters of the potential